kryptokrona/kryptokrona-docs/guides/02-how-to-bootstrap-blockchain.md

 # How to Bootstrap the TurtleCoin Blockchain

 This guide will help you install a recent copy of the Blockchain.
-This should significantally speed up the task of getting the Blockchain synced up before you can use your wallet.
+This should significantly speed up the task of getting the Blockchain synced up before you can use your wallet.

 ## Windows:
 1. Make sure TurtleCoind.exe is not running